ABN AMRO: Marketing

-Controversy
+Controversies

 Madoff fraud

 As a result of the alleged fraud by Bernard Madoff, Fortis Bank Netherlands (Holding) NV lost 1 billion euros on loans from the bank (through its subsidiary Prime Fund Solutions, part of Fortis Merchant Banking) to hedge fund and as collateral investments in Bernard Madoff Investment Securities.
 The Dutch government said on behalf of Fortis that a claim against the Securities and Exchange Commission would be considered.

 Goldman Sachs SEC lawsuit

 ABN AMRO was mentioned by the United States Securities and Exchange Commission (SEC) in court filings when it sued Goldman Sachs and one of Goldman's collateralized debt obligation (CDO) traders on 16 April 2010.
 The SEC alleges that Goldman defrauded both IKB Deutsche Industriebank and ABN AMRO by its failure to disclose that the CDOs it sold to both banks were not assembled by a third party, but instead through the guidance of a hedge fund that was counterparty in the CDS transaction.
 This hedge fund, Paulson & Co., stood to reap great financial benefit in the event of default.